 First year losses in a company can only be carried forward to set against future profits.

 Start-up losses generated by a sole trader or a partner in the first four tax years can be set against other income of the year or carried back to the three previous tax years, potentially resulting in a tax refund.

-The small companies rate of corporation tax is 19% where profits are less than £50,000 a year.
+From 1 April 2024, the small companies rate of corporation tax is 19% where profits are less than £50,000 a year.
 The main rate is 25% where profits exceed £250,000 a year.
 A marginal rate of 26.5% applies for profits between the two thresholds.

-The personal allowance gives most individuals $\pounds12,570$ of tax-free income.
-Profits are taxed at 20% on taxable income up to $\pounds37,700$ for 2025/26 and 40% thereafter with a 45% rate on income over $\pounds125,140$.
+The personal allowance gives most individuals £12,570 of tax-free income.
+Profits are taxed at 20% on taxable income up to £37,700 for 2024/25 and 40% thereafter with a 45% rate on income over £125,140.

 There is both employers' and employees' national insurance payable on directors' salaries and bonuses.
 The NI charge is greater than that paid by a sole trader/partner, but there is no NI charge on dividends.
-There is also a £10,500 Employment Allowance to set off against employers NIC although that is not available where the director is the only employee.
-A partner/sole trader will pay Class 4 NI dependent on the level of profits: 6% on profits between £12,570 and £50,270 and 2% thereafter (2025/26 rates).
+There is also a £5,000 Employment Allowance to set off against employers NIC although that is not available where the total employers NIC liability exceeds £100,000 and where the director is the only employee.

+A partner/sole trader will pay Class 4 NI dependent on the level of profits: 6% on profits between £12,570 and £50,270 and 2% thereafter (2024/25 rates).

 Where the business owner is both a shareholder and a director, they have a certain amount of flexibility to control their personal tax liability as they only pay tax personally on what they draw out of the company.
 Many director shareholders pay themselves a low salary to minimise national insurance and extract the bulk of their income by paying themselves dividends.
 Where they are in receipt of child benefit, they are able to minimise restriction of that benefit by keeping their income below £60,000.

 Sole traders and partners are taxed on their share of business profits irrespective of the amount that they draw out of their business.
 Consequently, they are less able to control the level of their taxable income compared to a director/shareholder of their own company.